 With the name and praises of Allah, the All-Knower, the All-Wise

-The dynamics between Islamic scholars (ulama, s. alim) and the general Muslim public have changed recently in both positive and negative ways.
+The dynamics between Islamic scholars and the general Muslim public have changed recently, in both positive and negative ways.
 In terms of the latter, it has become increasingly difficult to distinguish genuine from pseudo-Islamic scholarship and there has also been greater and sometimes unfair public scrutiny of scholars (based on unrealistic expectations).
-However, some scholars have done themselves no favours by proliferating controversial views and causing public confusion.
+However, some scholars have done themselves no favours by proliferating controversial views and behaviour, and causing public confusion.

-At the heart of these problems is that general Muslims do not know how to recognise legitimate Islamic scholarship or know and understand how to interact with it in a proper manner, and this is what we will explore below.
+At the heart of these problems is that general Muslims do not know how to recognise legitimate Islamic scholarship or how to interact with it in a proper manner, and this is what we will explore below.

 Islamic scholarship is determined by three qualities: the requisite knowledge and understanding of the Islamic sciences (Qur’an, Hadith, aqeedah, fiqh, Arabic, et cetera), the minimum level of piety to be taken as a trustworthy guide, and adherence to Ahl al-Sunnah wa al-Jama’at.

 An individual’s piety and adherence to Sunnism can be determined through observation and ‘requisite knowledge and understanding’ by their having graduated with an ijaazah (permission/license) in all the relevant Islamic sciences.
 This would have been conferred to them by those who themselves have ijaazah, thereby forming an unbroken chain back to the Prophet (ص) himself.
 This is what is what often meant by 'traditional scholarship'.